What do you do if you love your partner, but you are no longer in love with your partner? Does the feeling of love transform or change over time?

 Phase 3 of love is about building true commitment and loyalty.
 It is about a couple either cherishing one another and nurturing gratitude for what they have with their partner, or the couple nurturing resentment for what they think is missing.
 This third phase is about making a deeper love last a lifetime, or slowly nurturing a betrayal.

-An important metric in Phase 3 of love is what Dr. Gottman refers to as the fairness metric.
+An important metric in Phase 3 of love is what I call the fairness metric.
 The sense that power is fairly distributed in a relationship is what the fairness metric is all about.
 It is very difficult to establish deep and lasting trust in a relationship that has an unwelcome power asymmetry, one in which the distribution of power feels unfair to at least one person.

 The Marriage Minute is a new email newsletter from The Gottman Institute that will improve your marriage in 60 seconds or less.
 Over 40 years of research with thousands of couples has proven a simple fact: small things often can create big changes over time.
 Got a minute?
 Sign up below.